If your love for rice bowls runs deep.

 For the best results, keep the ground turkey mixture, rice, and cucumber-tomato salad separate for storage.
 Everything should keep for up to 3 to 4 days in airtight containers in the fridge.

-When you’re ready to dig in, don’t miss out on these sides to plus up dinner.
+When you’re ready to dig in, don’t miss out on these sides to round out dinner:

 As mentioned, you can’t go wrong with Classic Hummus or Roasted Red Pepper Hummus.
 Or, switch it up with a side of homemade Baba Ganoush!